 Mobile Payments are most frequently used and widely acceptable technological payment instruments.
 Closing the gap between unbanked people with access to mobile phones is one opportunity to scale up access to finance.

 - Mobile Money Services essentially was for unbanked & underprivileged customers.

 - Mobile Money suppose to improves life for the Lower segment of society by

 - Building Savings Culture

-- How Mobile Money Improve life of Lower segment of society
+- How Mobile Money Improve the life of Lower segment of society

-- Mobile money thrives on accessibility of services and a wide agent network in both cities and rural areas is required
+- Mobile money thrives on the accessibility of services and a wide agent network in both cities and rural areas are required

 - Savings clubs have been a recent add on to mobile money services and this has assisted club members to save up in an easy and electronic way outside the banking system